 If we then look at variable costs, again look at employees – right people and number of people?
 What about your suppliers?
 Are you getting a good price and good terms from them?
 Can you use offers from other potential suppliers to negotiate with your current suppliers.
 Bear in mind relationships of course.

-Will reducing my business costs increase my margin?
+Will reducing my business costs increase my profit margin?

 Yes, reducing variable costs will improve your Gross Profit Margin and whilst Net Profit Margin isn’t a commonly-used measure, a reduction in both fixed and variable costs will improve this.
 In either case, you are then making more profit from the same level of turnover, so you haven’t had to increase your sales at all.
 Keep quality in mind though – if your cost reduction leads to complaints and need for remedial work, then this may have been a false economy.

-Can you increase price without hitting your sales?
+Can you increase prices without negatively affecting your sales?